ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 This is also why the Uncached Read Traffic metric (**17.2.3**) is at the counter-intuitive value of 200%!

-In addition, we also observe that: - we no longer see any significant number of HBM Read Requests (**17.2.1**, **17.5.3**), nor HBM Read Stalls (**17.4.2**), but instead - we observe that almost all of these requests are considered “remote” (**17.2.2**, **17.5.4**) are being routed to another accelerator, or the CPU — in this case HIP Device 1 — and - we observe a significantly larger percentage of AMD Infinity Fabric Read Stalls (**17.4.1**) as compared to the HBM Read Stalls in the :ref:`previous example <infinity-fabric-ex2>`.
+In addition, observe that:

+- We no longer see any significant number of HBM Read Requests (**17.2.1**, **17.5.3**), nor HBM Read Stalls (**17.4.2**), but instead

+- we observe that almost all of these requests are considered “remote” (**17.2.2**, **17.5.4**) are being routed to another accelerator, or the CPU — in this case HIP Device 1 — and

+- we observe a
+significantly larger percentage of AMD Infinity Fabric Read Stalls (**17.4.1**) as compared to the HBM Read Stalls in the :ref:`previous example <infinity-fabric-ex2>`.